SkyCiv Documentation

 Figure 4.
 Foundation Tab

-The “Input” tab separates different input categories such including: Geometry, Soil Configuration, Materials, Loads, Reinforcement and Design Parameters.
+The “Input” tab separates input categories including Geometry, Soil Configuration, Materials, Loads, Reinforcement and Miscellaneous.
 These inputs will automatically update the 3D graphics on the right tab of the screen.
-The right container will be discussed on the last part of this documentation.
+The right container will be discussed in the last part of this documentation.

 Geometry